 Enter doubt—because doubt always enters.
 And doubt, being the opposite of Faith, is gnarly.
 She is not fluid, she is seizing.
-Doubt does not make space for the long view, because panic happens right now, dammit!
-Doubt doesn’t look up to the Light, because she’s survival-based.
+Doubt does not take the long view, because panic happens right now!
+Doubt doesn’t look to the Light, because she’s survival-based.

-If trust is a garden of paradise, then doubt is the weed.
-So how do you water your Faith when doubt-creep is inevitable?
-With a lot of really hard work.
-Unceasing, daily doubt-whacking.
-Faith works up a sweat.
+If trust is a paradise, then doubt is a weed.
+So how do you water Faith when doubt-creep is inevitable?
+With daily diligence.
+When you plant a garden fertilize it and do everything you can to prevent weeds from choking it.
+Similarly, faith is alert.
 She is anything but passive.

-You can’t just hand your desires over to Life or your God and say, “You got this, right?” and then expect that Life or He/She will also dissolve your doubts while answering your prayers.
+I don’t think that we can just hand our desires over to Life and say, “You got this, right?” and then expect that Life will also dissolve our doubts while answering your prayers.
 Yes, release your desires into the care of Universal Intelligence.
 Yes, yes!
 But you have to be responsible for your own doubts—because they originated from you.
-Cleaning up your doubt is part of your Co-Creator’s job description.
+Cleaning up your doubt is your part of being a Co-Creator.

 Faith isn’t something you “have”, as much as it’s something you do.
 And if you do it consistently—the clearing, the focusing, the nourishing…the getting back on track, then you become the very Lightness you long for.